Ehsan Kassim’s Bold Predictions for Miami Marlins 2014 Season

 By Ehsan Kassim

-Mar 3, 2014; Jupiter, FL, USA; Miami Marlins starting pitcher Jacob Turner (33) throws against the Houston Astros at Roger Dean Stadium.
+Mar 25, 2014; Jupiter, FL, USA; Miami Marlins second baseman Derek Dietrich (32) wears a protective mask during a game against the St. Louis Cardinals at Roger Dean Stadium.
 Mandatory Credit: Steve Mitchell-USA TODAY Sports